oguzhnatly/flutter_carplay/README.md

 # Solve problems configuring your project

-Take a look at [this detailed issue reply](https://github.com/oguzhnatly/flutter_carplay/issues/3#issuecomment-926146126) if you got any error.
+Take a look at this detailed Issue [reply](https://github.com/oguzhnatly/flutter_carplay/issues/3#issuecomment-926146126) if you have any issues with the configuration process.

 # Usage & Features